lorenzoridolfi9/Japanese-newspapers-classification/README.md

-# Japanese-newspapers-classification 📰🗞️
+# Japanese-newspapers-classification 📰 🗞️
-## This repository contains a Natural Language Processing project to classify articles from multiple Japanese newspapers.
+## This repository contains a Natural Language Processing project to classify articles from multiple Japanese newspapers 🈯️ 🈂️

 ## Dataset 📊
 There are two datasets, one containing approximately 312,000 records with text in Japanese, the other containing approximately 36,000 records with text in English, but always referring to Japanese newspapers.